gatsbyjs/gatsby/docs/docs/adding-search-with-algolia.md

 ![The API Keys section of the Algolia profile](./images/algolia-api-keys.png)

 Copy out the Application ID, Search-Only API Key, and Admin API Key and create a file called `.env` in the root of the project (`gatsby-algolia-tutorial` if created as described above).
+This file contains your [project environment variables](/docs/environment-variables).
 Replace the placeholders with the copied values:

 ```text:title=.env
 GATSBY_ALGOLIA_APP_ID=<App ID>